ArmyBarber/kb/docs/Sources/Books/Book highlights/The Foundations of Leninism.md

 ---
 it scarcely needs proof that the bourgeois-democratic revolution, in a more or less developed country, must under such circumstances verge upon the proletarian revolution, that the former must pass into the latter. — location: [464](kindle://book?action=open&asin=B0BF4NHM4N&location=464) ^ref-36767

 ---
+The proletariat must accomplish the socialist revolution, by allying to itself the mass of the semi-proletarian elements of the population in order to crush by force the resistance of the bourgeoisie and to paralyze the instability of the peasantry and the petty bourgeoisie. — location: [470](kindle://book?action=open&asin=B0BF4NHM4N&location=470) ^ref-58971

+---
+Then, with the poor peasants, with the semi-proletarians, with all the exploited, against capitalism, including the rural rich, the kulaks, the profiteers, and to that extent the revolution becomes a socialist one. — location: [502](kindle://book?action=open&asin=B0BF4NHM4N&location=502) ^ref-2786

+---
+Lenin fought the adherents of “permanent” revolution, not over the question of uninterruptedness, for Lenin himself maintained the point of view of uninterrupted revolution, but because they underestimated the role of the peasantry, which is an enormous reserve of the proletariat, because they failed to understand the idea of the hegemony of the proletariat. — location: [518](kindle://book?action=open&asin=B0BF4NHM4N&location=518) ^ref-34676

+---
 Only when the ‘lower classes’ do not want the old way, and when the ‘upper classes’ cannot carry on in the old way, only then can revolution triumph. — location: [563](kindle://book?action=open&asin=B0BF4NHM4N&location=563) ^ref-34035